toddhsimmons/localContainerLab/README.md

 4. Understanding the ContainerLab Topology File

-This video explains the structure of the topo.clab.yaml file and best practices for memory and configuration.
+This video walks through the structure and purpose of the topo.clab.yaml file.

 Topics Covered
-	•	File name: topo.clab.yaml
+	•	Topology file: topo.clab.yaml
-	•	ContainerLab uses this file to build your lab.
+	•	Used by ContainerLab to build the full lab
 	•	Three major sections:
 	1.	name
 	2.	mgmt
 	3.	topology
-	•	Memory and startup delay:
+	•	Memory + startup delay:
-	•	If VS Code disconnects, the VM may be out of RAM
+	•	If VS Code disconnects, your VM is likely out of RAM
-	•	Increase memory in OrbStack OR increase delay: in the topology file
+	•	Increase memory or increase the delay value
-	•	The init-configs directory provides base switch configurations
+	•	init-configs folder provides base switch configuration
-	•	Port forwarding is defined in the topology file to allow local access
+	•	Port forwarding allows local SSH access via localhost
-	•	Verification of link definitions and topology layout
+	•	Verification of links & node definitions

 ⸻

 5. Deploying the ContainerLab Topology

-This video walks through launching the lab using your topology file.
+This video shows how to launch the lab once your topology file and Docker image are ready.

 Steps Covered
-	1. Stay in VS Code connected to orb.
+	1. Ensure VS Code is connected to orb.
-	2. Confirm your local folder is mounted so ContainerLab can read the YAML file.
+	2. Confirm your local folder is mounted so ContainerLab can access topo.clab.yaml.
-	3. Deploy with:
+	3. Deploy the lab:

 sudo clab deploy -t topo.clab.yaml

-	4. ContainerLab will:
+	4. During deployment ContainerLab will:
-	•	Start the VM devices
+	•	Start devices
-	•	Apply delay values to manage memory
+	•	Apply delay settings
-	•	Load your init-configs
+	•	Load init-configs
-	•	Display a final table of device names and management IPs
+	•	Display a device table with management IP addresses
-	5. Once complete, access devices via:
+	5. Access devices using:
 	•	SecureCRT
 	•	Any SSH client
 	•	OrbStack CLI
-	•	localhost or 127.0.0.1 (thanks to port forwarding)
+	•	localhost or 127.0.0.1 (via port forwarding)
-	6. Next video will cover accessing switches via SSH.
+	6. The next video demonstrates several ways to SSH into the devices.

 ⸻